-Destination Domain Name: Enter the customer’s email domain.
+- Enter the customer’s email domain.

-Expired or Temporary Password Settings: Choose the password setting that applies to your customer’s environment:
+- Expired or Temporary Password Settings: Choose the password setting that applies to your customer’s environment:

 - Choose Enable users with temporary or expired passwords to set their own passwords.
-If your customer uses Office 365 to manage user accounts and password policies.
+If your customer uses Microsoft 365 to manage user accounts and password policies.
 With this setting selected, the DeploymentPro wizard that runs on the customer’s computers will prompt users to enter a new password when their password is expired or set to temporary.
-DeploymentPro automatically updates Office 365 with the password that users enter.
+DeploymentPro automatically updates Microsoft 365 with the password that users enter.

 Important: Users must know their currently expired or temporary password.